ishtiaqmahmood/warlord/README.md

-Is is a django based experimental web application which is now under construction
+It is a django based experimental web application which is now under construction